MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-Exchange-with-DPM.md

 6. In the **Specify Recovery Options** page do the following:

     1.  **Mount the databases after they are recovered**.
-Clear the check box if you donâ€™t want to mount the databases.
+Clear the check box if you don’t want to mount the databases.

     2.  **Network bandwidth usage throttling**.
 Click **Modify** to enable throttling.